Enterwell/wp-starter/wp-content/plugins/better-wp-security/readme.txt

 8. Automated vulnerability patching with Patchstack (Pro)

 == Changelog ==

+= 9.3.1 =
+* Tweak: Add a notice when a user's role is demoted from the Site Scans page.
+* Tweak: Update Privacy Policy generator text.
+* Bug Fix: Could not proceed through onboarding when BuddyPress or BuddyBoss was active.
+* Bug Fix: Some firewall rules could not be deactivated.
+* Bug Fix: Allow opting in to Telemetry via the Settings Page.
+* Bug Fix: PHP 8.2 deprecation warnings.

+= 9.3.0 =
+* New: The Firewall page has a new IP Management tab to provide easy access to blocking or authorizing IP addresses.
+* New: Usage Data Sharing (opt-in only) allows users to share non-personal and non-sensitive information with StellarWP to inform decisions about how to improve Solid Security in the future.
+* Enhancement: Add a snackbar notice when making changes on the Firewall Configure page.
+* Tweak: Remove some straggling references and links to iThemes.
+* Tweak: Consistently refer to 2FA as Two-Factor Authentication on the Profile page.
+* Tweak: Allow performing more Site Scan actions when the issue is muted.
+* Bug Fix: Truncate log item columns that are too long before inserting into the database.
+* Bug Fix: Consistently order the Security Profile tabs.
+* Bug Fix: Add missing text domain to new Solid Security Admin Menu items.
+* Bug Fix: Reset filters on the Vulnerabilities page when starting a Site Scan.
+* Bug Fix: PHP warning on the logs page when the File Change module logs unexpected data.

+= 9.2.0 =
+* New: Refreshed UI for manging per-user security settings like Two-Factor.
+The previous Two-Factor UI can be enabled using the SOLID_SECURITY_LEGACY_2FA_UI constant.
+* New: A new block "Solid Security User Security Settings" let's you display this UI on the front-end of your website.
+The [solid_security_user_profile_settings] shortcode can be used if you're not yet using the Block Editor.
+* Important: Solid Security now requires WordPress 6.3 or later.
+* Enhancement: Display a snackbar notice when sending a 2FA reminder from the Site Scan page.
+* Enhancement: Include a link directly to the Patchstack database in the Site Scanner alert email.
+* Tweak: Remove iThemes Security is now Solid Security banners from the admin.
+* Bug Fix: Trying to enable Network Brute Force from the Security messages center linked to the wrong place.
+* Bug Fix: During onboarding, a double scrollbar was displayed on some screen sizes.

+= 9.1.0 =
+* New: Add support for creating custom firewall rules.
+* Enhancement: Add support for configuring firewall settings from the Firewall page.
+* Bug Fix: The firewall page would appear empty when geolocation could not retrieve a country code.

+= 9.0.3 =
+* Bug Fix: Remove an extra folder containing duplicate plugin files

+= 9.0.2 =
+* Bug Fix: Adding missing dist files to SVN

+= 9.0.1 =
+* Security: Don't disclose the login URL when using Hide Backend on a site with comments enabled and comment registration required.
+Thanks to Naveen Muthusamy for disclosing this issue.
+* Hardening: Check for the promote_user capability when using Privilege Escalation in addition to edit_user.
+* Tweak: Remove the iThemes Security is now Solid Security banner from admin-facing email notifications.
+* Bug Fix: Prevent the User Security page from crashing when "Show Avatars" is disabled in the WordPress discussion settings.
+* Bug Fix: Fix some filters on the User Security page not working as expected.
+* Bug Fix: Fix spacing on the Two-Factor form when backup methods are enabled.
+* Bug Fix: Fix fatal error when there is an error retrieving Patchstack license information.
+* Bug Fix: Styling issues on WordPress 6.4.

 = 9.0.0 =
 * New: iThemes Security is now Solid Security!
 Learn More: https://go.solidwp.com/security-welcome-to-solidwp